tomhendra/dotfiles/README.md

 <h1>Hola 👋</h1>
 </div>

-**TLDR:** For all the things on squeaky clean macOS: `curl -ssL https://git.io/tomdot | sh`
+**TLDR:** For all the web dev things on macOS: `curl -ssL https://git.io/tomdot | sh`

 **Disclaimer:** Dotfiles are personal things, and as such I would advise against rolling these ones unmodified.
-By all means, fill your boots, but I am no shellscript expert so there ~~may well~~ most likely will be misfires.
+By all means, fill your boots, but I am no shellscript expert so there most likely will be misfires.

 ## What is Installed

-On a fresh macOS system the `install.sh` script will install:
+On a fresh macOS system, running `install.sh` script will handle the following:

 1. Xcode CLT & Homebrew.
 2. SSH keys & repos from GitHub.